joaobertacchi/reactnd-project-myreads-starter/README.md

 * /search : Search for books using a backend service.
 Found books can be added to one of the 3 book lists: "Currently Reading", "Want to Read", and "Read".
 If a found book is already in one of the 3 lists, the current book list must be selected.

+* /books/:id : Show detailed information for book with id :id.

 ## TL;DR

 To get started developing right away: